 Here is a guide on how to make hot pot at home.
 We’ll go over the tools you need and what ingredients you’ll need to have a successful hot pot session!

 What Tools Do I Need?

 There are two ways to cook hot pot at home.
-You can use an electric pot (which we highly recommend) or buy separate equipment to create your hot pot set up.
+You can use an electric skillet/hot pot (which we highly recommend) or buy separate equipment to create your hot pot setup using butane gas (see below).

-The hot pot setup with separate equipment includes the following pieces:
+The gas hot pot setup with separate equipment includes the following pieces: